q9f/secp256k1.cr/README.md

 this library exposes the following modules:

-* `Secp256k1`: The entire handling of private-public key-pairs
+* `Secp256k1`: the entire handling of private-public key-pairs
-* `Crypto`: Implementation of various hashing algorithms
+* `Crypto`: implementation of various hashing algorithms
-* `Bitcoin`: For the generation of Bitcoin addresses
+* `Bitcoin`: for the generation of bitcoin addresses
-* `Ethereum`: For the generation of Ethereum addresses
+* `Ethereum`: for the generation of ethereum addresses

 basic usage: